Marcello1952/Marshall-Rosenberg-NVC/NVC-Training-9_Sincere-Gratitude_Marshall-Rosenberg_transcript.md

 And then I asked myself this question, **have I expressed clearly to that person, just how much my life was enriched by that**?

 50:47
-And very often I find that I either didn't, or I expressed it in a lazy nonviolent communication way.
-Now, here's how you express gratitude and a lazy nonviolent communication way.
+And very often I find that I either didn't, or I expressed it in a lazy Nonviolent Communication way.
+Now, here's how you express gratitude and a lazy Nonviolent Communication way.
 You say thank you, and sometimes that's all we need to do sometimes just saying thank you, the person can see they know what they did, and can sense perhaps how we feel and what need was met.

 There are some gratitudes that I want to be sure the person really got clear just how much what they did enriched my life.